GaurabKundu1/Data-Science-Jobs-Salary-Comparison-Across-Countries-Dashboard/README.md

 - <b>Tableau:</b> Primary tool for creating interactive visualizations and dashboards.
 - <b>Microsoft Excel:</b> Used for data cleaning, preprocessing, and initial exploratory data analysis.

+## Data Sources

+Reliable data sources such as industry reports, government databases, job portals, and surveys are used for data collection.

+## Project Deliverables

+- <b>Interactive Tableau Dashboard:</b> User-friendly dashboards showcasing the analysis results and allowing for interactive exploration of data.